A photo of passengers disembarking from an EgyptAir flight in Port Sudan International Airport on September 5, 2023.

 Travel curator Oge Onuoha started in the travel industry two years ago.
 At Skies and Seas, the agency she runs, Morocco, Tanzania, Mauritius, Kenya, Egypt, South Africa, Rwanda and Seychelles are the nine most popular countries she helps her clients plan trips to.
 For her Nigerian clients, most of these countries have complex and drawn-out visa application processes.
 A fact that remains a hassle for her business.

-Onuoha believes that a perception shift is necessary to solve the issue of intra-Africa travel for people from countries like Nigeria.
+Onuoha also believes that a perception shift is necessary to solve the issue of intra-Africa travel for people from countries like Nigeria.
 “We need to change public perception about Nigerians by strictly adhering to the laws of the countries we visit and completely avoiding being in compromising situations,” she says.

-And for the continent, Onuoha advocates for increased synergy between governments to help “improve relationships amongst African countries, ease geopolitical tensions and security threats, improve economic cooperation, and enhance investment policies, cultural exchanges, technology and innovation.”
+To boost travel around the continent, Onuoha advocates for increased synergy between governments to help “improve relationships amongst African countries, ease geopolitical tensions and security threats, improve economic cooperation, and enhance investment policies, cultural exchanges, technology and innovation.”

 Opening new frontiers